Jayancv/PIGenerator/src/templates/prompt_template.md

 Please make sure your Python code is compatible with DWSIM.
 Please give the runnable code without any placeholders based one some configs in above code.
+Consider following context to build the solution

+[CONTEXT]